 Overwhelmed with Thanksgiving dinner preparations?
 Get a head start by making delicious and easy appetizer recipes now.
 By doing a little cooking ahead of time, you can avoid the hassle on Thanksgiving Day.
-Our make-ahead appetizers include recipes that can be prepared the day before or up to six months ahead of the holiday.
+Our make-ahead appetizers include some recipes that can be prepared up to six months ahead of the holiday -- or just the day before.

 Get your fix of fruit this holiday season.
 The distinctly sweet flavor of dried apricots complements the light Gorgonzola cheese and crunchy walnut topper in this delectable make-ahead appetizer recipe.
 Garnish with snipped rosemary to serve.